Image Alt

 Coffee cherries are de-pulped before they are either semi-washed or honey processed.

-After de-pulping the parchment coffee with its mucilage on is sent to a mechanical mucilage remover where about 90% of the mucilage is removed by friction and washed off with clean water.
+After de-pulping the parchment coffee with its mucilage on is fermented in tiled cement tanks or plastic barrels over night.
+After fermentation, the parchment is sent through a mechanical mucilage remover where about 90% of the mucilage is removed by friction and washed off with clean water.
 After washing the clean parchment coffee is immediately dried.

 After de-pulping the parchment coffee with its mucilage on is either sent directly to the dryers and left to dry with the mucilage on or in some cases some mucilage is removed by a mechanical mucilage remover before the coffee is sent to the drying beds.